 Combining our results on earnings and employment we see that for men in the treatment group the gain is largely in employment, although men do experience modest gains in log earnings and the increase in earnings occurs later in the period.
-For women, we do not see significant gains in employment, but we see fairly large gains in log earnings among the treatment sample soon after enrollment and these gains continue to grow through the end of the data.
+For women, we do not see significant gains in employment, but we see gains in log earnings among the treatment sample soon after enrollment (although the estimates are insignificant in the early years) and these gains continue to grow through the end of the data.